John Mason (colonist): Pequot War 1636–1638

-Mason recounted his experiences in the Pequot War in his narrative Major Mason's Brief History of the Pequot War, which was originally printed in 1677 by Increase Mather and later reprinted by Thomas Prince in 1736.
+Mason recounted his experiences in the Pequot War in his memoir Major Mason's Brief History of the Pequot War, which was originally printed in 1677 by Increase Mather and later reprinted by Thomas Prince in 1736.

 The most prominent episode in Mason's lifelong career of public service was his overall command as captain of the Colonial forces in the Pequot War in 1637.
 This was the first declared and sustained conflict in Southern New England, a complex and risky campaign.
 The large and powerful Pequot Tribe had subjugated other local tribes, killed numerous Colonial settlers and destroyed vital corn crops.
 The Massachusetts Bay Colony eventually declared war with them, and reluctantly the infant Connecticut Colony was quickly drawn into the conflict.

 The Pequots greatly outnumbered the colonists, but had inferior weapons and tactics.
 The colonists also had the guidance and support of numerous Indian allies who were tributaries to the Pequots, especially Mohegan Sachem Uncas, who formed a unique and lasting bond with Mason and also Wequash Cooke.
 This brief and decisive war, with the Mystic Massacre in particular, forever changed the complexion of American society.
+It is debated whether or not this event is considered a battle or massacre, given it may have involved deliberate arson of an indigenous village, with deaths of women and children estimated in the hundreds.
 The battle at Mistick Fort was featured in the History Channel series 10 Days That Unexpectedly Changed America, and is central to scholarly arguments regarding genocide studies in the colonial era.
 Following this victory, Mason was promoted to major and received numerous land grants as a reward for his services.
 Mason's Island at the mouth of the Mystic River remained in his family for over 250 years.